bderdz/bderdz/README.md

 </h1>

 ### 📕 About me:
 <p>I'm <b>Bogdan</b>, and I am a self-taught front-end developer.
-I enjoy learning and care about quality of my study and code in project which i make.
+I enjoy learning and care about quality of my study process and code in projects which i make.
 For me, most important is getting expirience and new knowledge to move towards the goal. <br>
 🌎 I speak English, Polish, Ukrainian and Russian </p>

 ### :hammer_and_wrench: Languages and Tools :